 Discounted piano lessons are available for Families and Seniors.
 See Tuition.

-A one half-hour piano lesson per week is recommended for all beginning students.
+A one half-hour piano lesson per week is recommended for all younger and beginning students.

 Because of the longer songs and pieces played by Intermediate and Advanced piano students, the option of taking a one-hour piano lesson per week is recommended as the student advances.

-Lessons are only given in my Town of Delafield Studio.
+Lessons are only given in my Wauwatosa Studio on Diane Drive.
 I teach three days a week on Tuesdays, Wednesdays and Thursdays.

 Lessons are given 12 months of the year.
 New piano students are accepted — subject to my availability — at any time during the year.